rossgk2/masks2Contours/README.md

 <img src = "images/output.PNG" width = 500>

-The script also outputs two files, `GPFile_py.txt` and `Case1_FR<frame_num>_py.txt`, to the folder that the NIFTI files are located in. (`<frame_num>`, a positive integer, is the index of the frame under consideration).
+The script also outputs two files, `GPFile_py.txt` and `Case1_FR<frame_num>_py.txt`, to the folder that the NIFTI files are located in*.
 These files are used to import the result of the masks2Contours process (the labeled points) into a fluid dynamical modeling program called CHeart.

+\*`<frame_num>`, a positive integer, is the index of the frame under consideration.

 ## How to run the script